tudelft3d/val3dity/README.md

 # val3dity

 val3dity---pronounced 'val-three-dity'---allows us to validate 3D primitives according to the international standard ISO19107.
-Think of it as [PostGIS ST_IsValid](http://postgis.net/docs/ST_IsValid.html), but for 3D primitives (PostGIS only validates 2D primitives).
+Think of it as [PostGIS ST_IsValid](http://postgis.net/docs/ST_IsValid.html), but for 3D primitives.

-In short, it verifies whether a 3D primitive respects the definition as given in [ISO19107](http://www.iso.org/iso/catalogue_detail.htm?csnumber=26012) and [GML](https://en.wikipedia.org/wiki/Geography_Markup_Language).
+In short, it verifies whether a 3D primitive respects the definition as given in [ISO19107](https://www.iso.org/standard/66175.html).

 The validation of the following 3D primitives is fully supported: